DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 * Use a PowerPoint theme to structure your presentation, with only short sentences and/or bulleted phrases (about 4 lines of text/40 words per slide).
 * Avoid using epilepsy-inducing videos and animations

+Detailed information can be found in the article [Best practices for making PowerPoint presentations accessible( Best practices for making PowerPoint presentations accessible).

 ##### Laser pointer
 Use lasers to point only; resist the urge to wiggle the light around the screen (this can be problematic for people with a variety of conditions, including vision disabilities), and turn it off when not in use.